How to use a wood burning tool

 - Place the tip gently onto the surface of the wood to start burning in your design.
 Avoid excess pressure so that your item does not get damaged.

-- If you want to change nibs, ensure that the wood burner is unplugged and cooled down before touching the tip.
+- If you want to change nibs, ensure the wood burner is unplugged and cooled down before touching the tip.

 - Clean the wood burner nib lightly with sandpaper while wearing gloves.